kaleidoescape/kaleidoescape.github.io/_posts/2019-11-23-decorated-plugins.md

 {% endraw %}
 {% endhighlight %}

-By using this kind of interface, we are restricting the plugin developer from writing any sort of code.
-This is useful, because now the main portion of our codebase knows exactly how to invoke the plugins.
-That is, they always look exactly the same.
-It's a little less flexible this way, but much more sane to code.
+By using this kind of interface, we are restricting the plugin developer from writing any arbitrary code to make the plugin work.
+This is useful, because now the main portion of our codebase knows exactly how to invoke the plugins that implement the `Plugin` interface.
+That is, it expects plugins to always look exactly the same.
+The plugin functionality is a little less flexible this way, but much more sane to work with.

 ## Declaring plugins